Wine, enjoyed in moderation, is a healthy food which enriches life.

 After a few hours on the road we will return to the winery for supper and tasting of more of the wines from their extensive portfolio.
 (B,D)

-Day 8: Sunday - Central Otago
+Day 8: Friday - Marlborough

-After collecting our luggage we will soon be in Arrowtown which is only a few minutes drive from Queenstown airport.
+We will soon be in Arrowtown which is only a few minutes drive from Queenstown airport.

 This small town was founded in the gold mining era.
 Today it is a great shopping destination with several cosy pubs and cafes in addition to a museum which recounts its history.